open-science-promoters/RDM-promotion/website_build/content/blog/2018-08-07-mashup-data-analysis.md

 All you need is a good data management plan.
 There is no researcher who is not afraid when it faces the new #opendata standards.
 The true courage is in facing these difficulties early on, and that kind of wit you have in plenty.

 Your dataset is not judged by how much you love it, but by how much it is loved by others.

+---
+v5: it's a wonderful life:
+(one could also go the other way and take only images of that movie for the whole movie, changing the voices)
++ movie (but not sound/music) is public domain
++ strong emotional background fo those who have seen the movie (=whole USA)
++ easier to handle the video
+- no call to action

+I am just curating data, instead of gathering some new one, I will not get tenure...

+You've been given a great gift, George: A chance to see what your research would be like without data managment.

+Where is the martini files?
+Never heard of it.

+Where is my paper? you will not like it: it was retracted because you could not provide the raw data.

+It was right there, in the repository.
+There have never been any repository, you were not there to build it.

+...

+Bring me back, bring me back.
+telegram: it is your funding agency: they want to give you a job.
+Another one, it is a pharma/startup/NGO/... company, you got the job.

+Dear George, Remember, no researcher is a failure, who has well managed data.Thanks for the wings, Clarence

+---
+v6 video game classics

+mario: Thank you Mario.
+But our princess is in another castle
+zelda: it#s dangerous to go alone, take this
+Master using it and you can have this secret power is said to be in the arrow